stevengragg/hookup/README.md

 # HOOK UP
-A tinder-clone react application(this is my first react app Haha :) ) Hope you like it all.
+A tinder-clone MERN application(this is my first MERN app Haha :) ) Hope you like it all.
 Message me if you want me to create a React App for you

 ==================================================================